andrewhoule/silverstripe-photogallery/README.md

 ## Todo
 * Account for if only 1 album is created (just show those photos and description).
+# Add support for photos not in an album (other album).
 * Better default styling.
-* Pick a better lightbox.
-And/or more to choose from
+* Pick a better lightbox and/or more to choose from.